 I can’t help with reservations or most questions about reservations.
 In years past, walk-in permits were often easy to come by, but now the Wonderland Trail is an increasingly popular destination, and permits are in high demand.
 Contact Mount Rainier National Park for the best information on permits.

 I’m flying to the Pacific Northwest.
 How can I get to Mount Rainier without renting a car?

 In a nutshell, you’ll either need to arrange private transportation with a cab, or just rent a car for the entire period of your hike.
 It is quite challenging to get to the park without a car.

 I’m trying to reach someone who’s currently hiking the trail.
 Can you help me get someone a message?

 Contact the Mount Rainier National Park service if you need to reach someone on the trail due to an emergency.
 The department has systems in place for dealing with all types of situations, including reaching hikers in the backcountry.
 The author of this website does not have any ability to help with this or any other emergency situation in the park.

 Can I reuse your photos?

 Thanks for asking.
 Please contact me for licensing info.
-Explicit permission is required before using my photos, but I let most non-profits and government agencies use my photos free of charge and have high-resolution copies available.
+Explicit permission is required before repurposing my photos on the web.